omalleya/parcel-react-start/README.md

+# Barebones `React` Start Kit

-# Barebones react start kit for package or app creation using parcel to bundle and serve
+Can be used for package or app creation.
+This project is using `parcel` to bundle and serve

 View project:

 `yarn install`

 `yarn start`